FuryMartin/fury-note-typst/src/lib.typ

 #let note(
   // The Thesis Title
   title: [],
-  // An array of authors.
-For each author, you can specify a name,
-  // department, organization, location and email.
-Everything but the name is optional.
+  // Author information, dictionary type
-  author: (name: "", email: ""),
+  author: (name: "", email: "", department: "", affiliation: ""),
   //Your thesis abstract.
 Can be omitted if you dont have one.
   abstract: none,
   // The thesis papersize.
 Default is A4.
 Affects margins.
   papersize: "a4",
   // The result of a call to the `bibliography` function or none
   bib: none,
+  // BibTeX style
+  bibstyle: "ieee",
   // The language of the document.
-Default is "de".
+Default is "zh".
   lang: "zh",
   //The appendix
   appendix: none,